 I hope there is no inference in anything the Leader said.
 There is stuff being bandied about-----

 The Leader directed his "B"s at Senator Conway-Walsh.

 I did not say that at all.

-Stuff is being bandied about with regard to what happened in Roscommon and it is far from being a joke.
+Stuff is being bandied about what happened in Roscommon.
+It is far from being a joke.